peterheard01/logic-room/_posts/how-blockchain-will-transform-business/2017-03-29-how-blockchain-will-transform-business.md

 Blockchain is a technology that makes transactions easier, faster and more secure; it is set to shake up lot's of industries from finance to property.

-To understand the basics about blockchain and it's ability to change business we begin our journey with our most lovable of friend; money!
+To understand the basics about blockchain and how it will change some of the mechanisms of trade we need to understand a little about how it works; and this starts with looking at our most lovable of friends; money!

 ## How Transactions Traditionally Work